Frequently Asked Questions

 Q: Why isn't the Cultural Event information on my Viking Web account always current?

-A: It normally takes about two weeks to process and record Cultural Events credits on the Viking Web, but if you believe that there is a real discrepancy between the Viking Web and your own Cultural Events accounting, please contact the Registrar’s Office.
-Make it a habit to save you Cultural Events card receipts.
+It normally takes about 3 to 5 business days to process and record Cultural Events credits on your Viking Web account.
+If you believe that there is an error in your Cultural Events record, please contact the Registrar’s Office.

 Q: What will happen if I don't complete six Cultural Events per year?
 Are there consequences?

-A: Berry students are given the discretion to plan ahead and make sure that they have attended the required number of Cultural Events (usually 24) by graduation.
-Students are advised to complete as many CE’s as they can in advance of semesters where they may be student teaching, in an internship, or involved in other activities that might substantially interfere with attending Cultural Events.
+Berry students are given the latitude to plan ahead and make sure that they have attended the required number of Cultural Events by graduation.
+This means that you are free to attend more or fewer events in any given year as long as the required total is achieved by the deadline in the semester you graduate.
+Students are advised to complete as many CE’s as they can in advance of semesters where they may be student teaching, in an internship, moving off-campus or involved in other activities that might interfere with completing the Cultural Events requirement.

 Q: What if I'm just a few Cultural Events short at the end of my senior year?
 Won't an exception be made for me so that I can graduate on time?